Connecting digital presses with Apogee Prepress

 Check the About screen of your server (make a screenshot as reference).

-A recent RIP is required that has build in JDF support.
+A RIP is required that has built in JDF support.

 - To find the version of the RIP:

-- To check if JMF Support is installed,
+- To check if JMF Support is enabled,

 Check for 'JMF Support' at: